axsh/wakame-vdc/docs/content/usage/windows-machine-images.md

 ## Launching Windows Instances

-The procedure for launching a Windows instance is the same as the procedure for OpenVZ instances that was shown in [basic usage guide](usage/index.md).
+The procedure for launching a Windows instance is almost the same as the procedure for OpenVZ instances that is shown in [basic usage guide](./index.md).
 Only three differences need to be mentioned.

 The first difference is that the "Instance Spec:" setting on the "Launch Instance" dialog window.
-It should be set to `kvm.xlarge`, because the KVM hypervisor is required, and Windows instances require more memory than Linux instances.
+It should be set to `kvm.xlarge`, because the KVM hypervisor is required and Windows instances require more memory than Linux instances.

 The second difference is that the security group should include the setting `tcp:3389,3389,ip4:0.0.0.0`.
-Port 3389 is used by remote desktop, which is the preferred technique for logging into and interacting with Windows graphical user interface.
+Port 3389 is used by remote desktop, which is the preferred technique for logging into and interacting with the Windows graphical user interface.
 Opening port 3389 allows remote desktop clients to connect to Windows.

 The third difference is that the ssh key is a hard requirement.